 The Florida Atlantic University Police Department enforces an abandoned bicycle confiscation policy, which states that if you leave your bicycle locked on campus for several months without using it, the University Police Department will tag your bicycle with a notice.
 The notice states that you have 20 days to contact FAU Police, or your bicycle will be confiscated.
-If you do not claim it in 90 days, it becomes property of the University.
+If you do not claim it in 90 days, it becomes the property of the University.

-This is for all students, faculty, staff and visitors whether you have internet access or not!
+This is for all students, faculty, staff, and visitors whether you have internet access or not!
 Identity theft comes in many forms, and you are not immune to it even if you never use the internet!
-All forms of banking, data collection (such as creditors, departments of motor vehicles, insurance companies, etc.) do all of their business in a cyber world.
-Tricks used change daily, so check out the Federal Trade Commission's Identity Theft website.
+All forms of banking, and data collection (such as creditors, departments of motor vehicles, insurance companies, etc.) do all of their business in a cyber world.
+Tricks used to change daily, so check out the Federal Trade Commission's Identity Theft website.

 Is It Too Much?

 It is okay to put "18 years old", but 04/22/85 is way too much information.
 Although the normal uses of these websites are fun ways to meet people, too much information makes it way too easy to attract unwanted people.
 Not everyone who has a .edu email address is a student!
 Don't put a phone number, but put an area code if you want others to know your region.
 By combining things like Google, FAU.edu, Anywho, etc., with certain information a person can get a map to your door!